stephengold/Maud/README.md

 model's bones move, rather like they would in a game.

 When the mouse cursor is in a scene view, you can use the "A" and "D" keys to rotate the model left and right.
-(This won't alter the model itself, only its orientation in the view.)
+(They don't alter the model itself, only its orientation in the view.)
 You can also use the "V" key to select the vertex closest to the mouse pointer.